UniversalDependencies/docs/_ga/feat/PartType.md

 * _<b>níos</b> mó_ “bigger”
 * _<b>níos</b> déine_ “more intense”

+NOTE: Although 'níos' is tagged as a substantive noun in the standard rule-based POS tagger and in IDT, we mark it as a particle in order to ensure consistency with the superlative form in the same manner.

 ### `Cop` : copular

 The copular particle introduces a copular construction.
 There is only one instance of this particle in the treebank currently.